Common Carotid Artery

 The carotid body is an oval structure, located posterior to the carotid bifurcation, involved in relaying information about the arterial chemical composition to respiratory centres in the brainstem.
 Like the carotid sinus, it is innervated by the carotid branch of the glossopharyngeal nerve.
 The carotid body is surrounded by a fibrous capsule and consists of multiple lobules divided by septa.
 Within each lobule, there are two types of cells: glomus (type I) cells and sustenacular (type II) cells.

+The glomus cells are involved in storing peptides, such as neurotensin, and amines, such as adrenaline, noradrenaline and dopamine.
+The sustentacular cells separate the glomus cells from an extensive network of fenestrated sinusoids.
 The carotid body is a chemoreceptor stimulated by hypercapnia, hypoxia and increased hydrogen ion concentration (low pH).
 In response to these changes, the carotid body changes the rate and volume of respiration via a reflex involving the respiratory centres in the brainstem.